 The SLMC Department was created by combining award-winning programs from Howard University’s two ACEJMC-accredited Departments of Journalism and Radio, Television and Film with the Department of Communication and Culture.
 The public relations program has been ranked as one of the top five programs in the U.S. by PR Week magazine.
 The advertising program has produced more African Americans in advertising than any other university in the world.
 The University’s first Marshall Scholar and the School of Communications’ first Fulbright Scholar were students in the organizational communication program.
 The legal communication program offers the endowed Richard Parsons Scholarship.
 Cox Media offers scholarships to students interested in media management and sales.

 The SLMC Department is home to the student-run advertising and public relations agency, CapComm Lab; the NABEF Media Sales Institute funded by the National Association of Broadcasters Education Foundation; and the MLK Forensics Program with award-winning Mock Trial Debate and Parliamentary Debate teams.
 The Department also sponsors the Tom Burrell Chapter of the American Advertising Federation and D. Parke Gibson Chapter of the Public Relations Student Society of America.

 The Public Relations sequence was recently ranked No. 5 in the nation by PR Week magazine.
 The Accrediting Council on Education in Journalism and Mass Communications (ACEJMC) accredits the department’s programs.

 The Department offers financial support to selected number of continuing students.
 Students must apply in order to be eligible for scholarship.

-SLMC faculty members are widely-published in their areas of expertise.
-In addition, we have faculty who have or continue to work as professionals in their areas of expertise.
+SLMC faculty members are widely-published in their areas of expertise and some continue to work as professionals in their areas of expertise.